promagne/cocktail-menu/recipes/RhumOne.md

 - **2 Dash** Angostura

 ## Instructions:
-1. Shake 3 ice cube
+1. Shake all ingredients with ice.
-2. In a tiki glass with crushed ice
+2. Poor in a tiki glass with crushed ice